johnwcowan/r7rs-work/ContextsCowan.md

 `(monad-if `*c *mobj* *mproc1* *mproc2*`)`

-Takes a boolean wrapped in the context and unwraps it.
+Takes a boolean wrapped in the context *c* and unwraps it.
 If it is true, *mproc1* (which must not require arguments) is invoked and its result is returned; otherwise, *mproc2* (which also must not require arguments) is invoked and its result is returned.